Amos-Chen98/drone_simple_nav/README.md

 RViz will pop up, then you can set the global target using `2D Nav Goal`.
 The drone will perform 3D planning and fly to the target.

 Currently, the z position of the target is set in `src/simulator/launch/run_sim.launch`.

+There are two ways of performing collision check:

+1. Using Octomap (default): The octomap is loaded from a local .bt file.
+Collision checking is conducted by verifying whether the selected point and its neighboring points exist within the Octree.
+2. KDtree in PCL: One ROS node reads a local point cloud file and streams the point cloud through a ROS topic of type [sensor_msgs/PointCloud2](https://docs.ros.org/en/jade/api/sensor_msgs/html/msg/PointCloud2.html).
+Collision check is performed using the point cloud.

 There are three available navigation modes, controlled by the argument `replan_mode` in `src/simulator/launch/run_sim.launch`.